JEKO10/Giphy-clone/README.md

 ## Project task

 One of my first projects created using React.
-This is my first time working with third party API.
-I used Giphy API to make Giphy clone.
+This is my first time working with third-party API.
+I used Giphy API to make a Giphy clone.

 ## Project overview

-Home page displays trending gifs with searh bar.
-You can search plenty of gifs from Giphy.
+The home page displays trending gifs with a search bar.
+You can search for plenty of gifs from Giphy.
 I used fetch and promises to get API data.
 I also created Loader and Pagination for gifs.

 ## Built with